krishna11-dot/krishna11-dot/README.md

 ## 📚 What I'm reading and listening to

 Dwarkesh Patel and Lex Fridman podcasts.
 Research papers that pull me down rabbit holes at 2am.
-The open-source community who shares everything freely.
+The open-source community who shares everything freely.Currently reading The Alignment problem by Brian Christian.

 ## 📚 Outside of work